 Therefore, the proposed Zoning Map Amendment is not in agreement with the adopted Comprehensive Plan.
 Further, I request that this motion include the summary of evidence and testimony presented by the witnesses at this public hearing.

-\Denotes items in both the APPROVE and DENY motions.
-The Planning Commission should determine compliance with these items.
+Denotes items in both the APPROVE and DENY motions.